-Want to experience the thrill of a freefall but the idea of jumping out of a plane terrifies you?
-Our indoor skydiving experiences give you the opportunity to feel that same freefall, weightless, adrenaline-filled sensation without setting foot on a plane.
-Feel your body become airborne thanks to a vertical wind tunnel blasting winds up to 120mph and get ready to test your acrobatic skills!
+Our indoor skydiving experiences give you all the freefall without the need to get on a plane.
+Feel your body become airborne thanks to a vertical wind tunnel blasting winds up to 120mph and get ready to test your acrobatic skills as you rise into the blast of air!
 Indoor Skydiving FAQS

 • Experience indoor skydiving with VR headsets • Feel the wind and see yourself skydiving for 'real' • VR is available at all three iFLY centres in the UK • Two indoor skydives before your VR skydive flight